Applying for asylum

 You can apply for asylum even if you do not have a passport, identity card or any other travel or identity documents.

 If you arrive in the areas under the effective control of the Republic of Cyprus in an irregular manner, you will be referred to the First Reception Centre in Kokkinotrimithia, known as Pournara, for registration.
-It is possible that persons who are already residing in the country are also referred to Pournara to make and lodge an asylum application.
-Once at Pournara, the authorities will help you to prepare and lodge your asylum application.
+In some cases, persons who are already residing in the country may also be referred to Pournara to prepare and lodge an asylum application.
+Once at Pournara, the authorities will help you in preparing and lodging your asylum application.

 For persons held in the Menogia detention centre, asylum applications are received directly within the detention facilities.
-For persons detained in holding cells in police stations or in prison, when they request to lodge an asylum application, the Aliens and Immigration Unit (AIU) is notified and sends a police officer of the AIU to receive the application.
+For persons detained in holding cells in police stations, or in prison, when they request to apply for asylum, the Aliens and Immigration Unit (AIU/YAM) is notified and a police officer receives the application.

 How to apply